viney-shih/go-lock/README.md

 - Trylock
 - No-starve read-write solution

 Native `sync/Mutex` and `sync/RWMutex` are very powerful and reliable.
 However, it became a disaster if the lock was not released as expected.
-Or someone was holding the lock too long at the peak time.
-It slowed down whole system.
-Dealing with those cases, **go-lock** implements TryLock, TryLockWithTimeout and TryLockWithContext function in addition to Lock and Unlock.
+Or, someone was holding the lock too long at the peak time leading whole system blocked.
+Dealing with those cases, **go-lock** implements `TryLock`, `TryLockWithTimeout` and `TryLockWithContext` function in addition to Lock and Unlock.
 It provides flexibility to control the resources.

 ## Installation